-- TCES has a Group Training and Quality Assurance Safeguarding Manager who will be responsible for document ownership, review and updates - The e-safety/acceptable use/ICT policy will be reviewed annually or when any significant changes occur with regard to the technologies in use within School - The e-safety/acceptable use/ICT policy has been written by the TCES Group Training and Quality Assurance Safeguarding Manager and is current and appropriate for its intended audience and purpose - There is widespread ownership of the policy and it has been agreed by the SLT and approved by Management Development Group and other stakeholders.
-All amendments to the TCES Group e-Safety/Acceptable Use/ICT policy will be discussed in detail with all members of teaching staff.
+- TCES has a Companywide Safeguarding Lead who will be responsible for document ownership, review, and updates. - The e-safety/acceptable use/ICT policy will be reviewed annually or when any significant changes occur with regards to the technologies in use within School. - The e-safety/acceptable use/ICT policy is current and appropriate for its intended audience and purpose. - There is widespread ownership of the policy, and it has been agreed by the SLT and approved by the proprietor and other stakeholders.
+All amendments to the TCES Group E-Safety/Acceptable Use/ICT policy will be discussed in detail with all members of teaching staff.